by Adam Gervin

 If your workloads do not have any critical real-time protocol needs, you might be fine dealing with the spiky and unpredictable nature of the Internet.

-If you need quality of service functionality and service level guarantees, you need something like Mode Core.
+If you need quality of service functionality and service level guarantees, you need something like Mode SD-CORE.
 I have not actually run into anything else quite like it.

 - Lots of enterprises "trust" MPLS Service Providers with unencrypted data and still do.
 What's changed and why is end-to-end encryption so important?